In this Gardener's HQ guide, we'll explore cultivating Myrrhis plants in your garden, indoor spaces, and other settings.

-The Myrrhis genus has only one member - Myrrhis odorata, but goes under many common names; it is a hardy perennial and grows from between 90 cm and 1.5 m in heights.
+The Myrrhis genus has only one member - Myrrhis odorata, but goes under many common names; it is a hardy perennial and grows from between 90 cm and 1.5 m (3 to 5 feet) in heights.

 Its seeds are used in culinary use.
 The common names are Cicely and Sweet Cicely.
 It is closely related toMyrrhis include Chervil and Anise.

 Chervil comes into bloom in the summer and carries small white flowers; the foliage of the plant is fern like.

 The seeds of Cicely should be sown outdoors in the winter about three months before the last frost of spring is expected.